TobTheRock/vscode_cpp_codegen/README.md

   - _Never_: Never show the refactoring preview
   - _Deletion_: Show the refactoring preview when definitions are deleted
   - _Adding_: Show the refactoring preview when definitions are added
-- `codegen-cpp.Interface.NamePattern`: Pattern for generated interface names of a given class name(`${name}`): `codegen-cpp.Interface.DeduceImplementationName`: Whether to deduce the name of an implementation for an interface from the name pattern.
+- `codegen-cpp.Interface.NamePattern`: Pattern for generated interface names of a given class name(`${name}`):
+- `codegen-cpp.Interface.DeduceImplementationName`: Whether to deduce the name of an implementation for an interface from the name pattern.
+Else an input prompt is displayed.

+- `codegen-cpp.AbstractFactory.NamePattern`: PPattern for generated abstract factory names of a given class name(`${name}`)
+- `codegen-cpp.AbstractFactory.DeduceImplementationName`: Whether to deduce the name of an abstract factoryfrom the name pattern.
 Else an input prompt is displayed.

 ## Issues